 - Sentry Mode: Sentry Mode is a built-in video-enabled car alarm.
 When activated, it first goes into Standby mode, and uses the car's external cameras to detect threats.
 If the Tesla detects something wrong such as someone breaking in, it goes into Alarm state, increasing the brightness on the display while playing music on maximum volume.
 And of course, everything is recorded in the cloud.
 It works well.
 Here’s a video of two people keying a Model 3 for absolutely no reason.

-- Dog Mode: Dog owners, good ones at least, have a small problem when they park their car and leave their dogs in the car while they grab something quick from the store and come back.
-When it’s hot out, and the dog is in the car, other dog owners who are walking by think that the dog has been locked in a 100 degree car, when in fact, the car is on and the temperature is a cool 72 degrees.
+- Dog Mode: Dog owners (good ones at least) can run into issues when they park their car and leave their dogs in the car while they grab something quick from the store and come back.
+If it’s hot out, other dog owners who are walking by think that the dog has been locked in a 100 degree car, when in fact, the car is on and the temperature is a cool 72 degrees.